How to Choose an Engagement Ring | Tips from a Jeweller

 The best approach is the one that feels right for you

 If you want to keep the proposal a total secret, you’ll need to do some detective work.
-Here are a few ways to gather clues:
+Here are a few ideas to gather clues:

 Look at their existing jewellery – Do they wear simple, minimal pieces, or do they love bold, vintage designs?
 Also take note of what colour metal their current jewellery is.

-Most proposals aren’t a complete surprise—many partners drop hints about what engagement rings they love.
-Some ways to recognize these hints:
+Most proposals aren’t a complete surprise, many partners drop hints about what engagement rings they love.

-More couples are choosing to pick out their engagement ring together.
-If you love the idea of a surprise proposal but also want their input, consider buying a "keeper ring"—a simple, temporary ring used for the proposal.
+If you love the idea of a surprise proposal but also want their input, consider buying a keeper ring—a simple silver ring used for the proposal.
 Afterward, you can custom design the perfect engagement ring together.

+Should you buy an engagement ring off the shelf?
 If you fall in love with an engagement ring in a jewellery store, absolutely go for it!
-But if you're assuming that ready-made engagement rings are always more affordable, that’s not necessarily true.
+But if you're assuming that ready-made engagement rings are more affordable, that’s not necessarily true.

-Custom vs. Retail Prices – Sometimes, a custom engagement ring can be more cost-effective than an off-the-shelf design.
-Retail jewellery stores tend to have high running costs due to expensive leases, multiple staff and their branding and marketing costs.
-Their costs are covered with selling expensive looking jewellery for prices that may seem cheap.
-For example, they might use low quality diamonds disguised in bright lighting, hollowing the metal under the band and much more.
+Sometimes, a custom engagement ring can be more cost-effective than an off-the-shelf design.
+Retail jewellery stores tend to have high running costs due to expensive leases, multiple staff as well as their branding and marketing costs.

 Realistic Engagement Ring Budget Ranges